 - The ideal candidate will have completed two years of post-secondary, pre-professional education in radiologic technology as a BSRT candidate.
 Priority is given to those applicants who have completed all prerequisites prior to the application deadline with an earned grade of “C” or higher in each prerequisite course.

-- UW Hospitals and Clinics School of Radiologic Technology holds formal affiliation agreements with Edgewood College, UW-La Crosse, UW-Oshkosh, UW-Milwaukee College of Health Sciences and Marian University of Fond du Lac to provide professional study to candidates working towards a Bachelor’s of Science in Radiologic Technology (BSRT).
+- The UW Health University Hospital School of Radiologic Technology holds formal affiliation agreements with Edgewood College, UW-La Crosse, UW-Oshkosh, UW-Milwaukee College of Health Sciences and Marian University of Fond du Lac to provide professional study to candidates working towards a Bachelor’s of Science in Radiologic Technology (BSRT).

-- Admission to UW Hospitals and Clinics School of Radiologic Technology is reserved for BSRT candidates from affiliated universities.
+- Admission to the UW Health University Hospital School of Radiologic Technology is reserved for BSRT candidates from affiliated universities.

 - Advisors are available at all university affiliates to assist interested potential applicants.
-Contact information is under the Academic Affiliations tab.
+Contact information is under the academic cffiliations tab.

 Applications are submitted through an Education Coordinator at each affiliate college/university.
-Each affiliate collects the application materials which it then forwards to UW Hospital and Clinics School of Radiologic Technology.
+Each affiliate collects the application materials, which it then forwards to the UW Health University Hospital School of Radiologic Technology.